-Blood clots (thrombi) can occur in the deep veins, termed deep vein thrombosis (DVT), or in the superficial veins, termed superficial venous thrombosis.
-In cases where the superficial veins are inflammed but without clotting (or thrombosis), this is referred to as superficial phlebitis (see Superficial Venous Thrombosis).
+Blood clots (thrombi) can occur in the deep veins, termed deep vein thrombosis (DVT), or in the superficial veins termed superficial venous thrombosis .
+The superficial veins are usually also inflamed but without clotting (or thrombosis), this combination of clotting and inflammation is referred to as superficial thrombophlebitis .
 Deep vein thrombosis occurs most often in the legs or pelvis but may also occasionally develop in the arms.

 Three main factors can contribute to deep vein thrombosis:

-Veins may be injured during surgery, by the injection of irritating substances, by inflammation, or by certain disorders, such as thromboangiitis obliterans.
+Veins may be damaged during surgery or during an injury to an arm or leg, by the injection of irritating substances, by inflammation, or by certain disorders, such as thromboangiitis obliterans.
 They may also be injured by a clot, making formation of a second clot more likely.

-Some disorders, such as cancer and certain inherited disorders of blood clotting (see Overview of Blood Clotting Disorders), cause blood to clot when it should not.
+Some disorders, such as cancer and certain inherited disorders of blood clotting, cause blood to clot when it should not.
 Some drugs, including oral contraceptives, estrogen therapy, or drugs that act like estrogen (such as tamoxifen and raloxifene), can cause blood to clot more readily.
 Smoking is also a risk factor.
 Sometimes blood clots more readily after childbirth or surgery.
 Among older people, dehydration commonly causes the blood to clot more readily and can therefore contribute to deep vein thrombosis.

 During prolonged bed rest and other occasions when the legs are not moving normally (such as after a leg injury or a stroke), blood flow slows, because the calf muscles are not contracting and squeezing the blood toward the heart.
-For example, deep vein thrombosis may develop in people who have had a heart attack and lie in a hospital bed for several days without sufficiently moving their legs or in people whose legs and lower body are paralyzed (paraplegics).
+For example, deep vein thrombosis may develop in people who have had a heart attack or other serious disorder (such as heart failure, emphysema, or a stroke) and lie in a hospital bed for several days without sufficiently moving their legs or in people whose legs and lower body are paralyzed (paraplegics).
 Deep vein thrombosis can develop after major surgery, particularly pelvic, hip, or knee surgery.
 Thrombosis can even occur in healthy people who sit for long periods, for example, during long drives or airplane flights, but thrombosis is extremely uncommon in this circumstance and usually occurs in people with other risk factors.

-Although DVT is uncomfortable, the main concern is with the complications, including
+Although deep vein thrombosis is uncomfortable, the main concern is with the complications, including

 Sometimes, people have an abnormal opening, called a patent foramen ovale, between the right and left upper chambers of the heart (the atria).
 If this opening is present, an embolus can pass into the arterial circulation and block an artery in another part of the body, such as the brain where it will cause a stroke.

 Some blood clots heal by being converted to scar tissue, which may damage the valves in the veins.
-The damaged valves prevent the veins from functioning normally, a disorder called chronic venous insufficiency or postphlebitic syndrome (see Chronic Venous Insufficiency and Postphlebitic Syndrome).
+The damaged valves prevent the veins from functioning normally, a disorder called chronic venous insufficiency or postphlebitic syndrome.
 In this disorder, fluid accumulates (a condition called edema) and the ankle and sometimes lower leg swells.
 The skin can become scaly, itchy, and reddish brown.

 About half of the people with deep vein thrombosis have no symptoms at all.
 In these people, chest pain or shortness of breath caused by pulmonary embolism may be the first indication that something is wrong.
 In other people, if a deep leg vein is involved, the calf swells and may be painful, tender to the touch, and warm.
 The ankle, foot, or thigh may also swell, depending on which veins are involved.
 Similarly, if an arm vein is involved, the arm may swell.

-If the person has symptoms of pulmonary embolism, computed tomography (CT) or chest scanning using a radioactive marker (see Chest Imaging) is done to detect pulmonary embolism, and Doppler ultrasonography is done to check the legs for clots.
-These procedures are done except when a person collapses.
+If the person has symptoms of pulmonary embolism, computed tomography (CT) angiography or nuclear lung scanning using a radioactive marker is done to detect pulmonary embolism, and Doppler ultrasonography is done to check the legs for clots.
+These procedures are done except when a person collapses due to very low blood pressure or very low oxygen levels.
 Collapse suggests massive pulmonary embolism and requires immediate treatment.